 Dutch Design at Keukenhof

-For those who want to see 800 varieties of Holland’s iconic flower displayed in dazzling manicured gardens, Keukenhof opens on March 23, 2017.
+For those who want to see 800 varieties of Holland’s iconic flower displayed in dazzling manicured gardens, Keukenhof opens annually in mid-March; check the website for exact opening and closing dates and times.
 Set in Lisse, about an hour from Amsterdam by public transport, the world’s largest flower garden showcases seven million tulips, hyacinths, daffodils, orchids, roses, carnations, irises, lilies and other spring flowers in outdoor displays and indoor pavilions.
 In the crown jewel of the Bollenstreek, view the prize blooms of some 500 growers arranged by leading flower designers.

 Translated literally as “kitchen garden,” Keukenhof‘s roots go back to the 15th century, when Countess Jacqueline of Bavaria foraged for herbs, fruit and nuts in the woods for use in the kitchen at Teylingen Castle.
 Keukenhof Castle was built in 1641 and its gardens redesigned in 1857, laying the foundation for the stunning display that attracts some 800,000 visitors over just eight weeks each year.

-Floral displays will change weekly in this year’s Orange Nassau Pavilion.
-The Willem-Alexander Pavilion will house thousands of tulips until the final 12 twelve days of the season, when it will become home to the world’s largest lily show.
+Floral displays change weekly in the Orange Nassau Pavilion.
+The Willem-Alexander Pavilion typically houses thousands of tulips until the final 12 twelve days of the season, when it becomes home to the world’s largest lily show.
 For eight weeks, ogle at masses of orchids and anthuriums in Keukenhof’s Beatrix Pavilion and check out the Tulpomania exhibition in the Juliana Pavilion.
 For children, there’s a treasure hunt, petting farm, maze and playground.

 If you choose to do it on your own, it’s easy to reach Keukenhof via public transport.
 From the bus terminal on Marnixstraat and stops at Leidseplein, the Rijksmuseum and Museumplein, pick up the Airport Express (Conexxion bus #197).
 Take it to Schiphol Plaza, where you’ll transfer to the Keukenhof Express (bus #858).
 Alternatively, take the train from Central Station to Schiphol and transfer to The Keukenhof Express bus at Schiphol Plaza, near the exit by Arrivals Hall 4, next to Starbucks.